 You should now see blue and green bars, shown below, signifying that the logic has not been downloaded to the CPU or saved.

-Now exit the Edit mode by clicking the Edit Mode button once again or by pressing ESC on the keyboard.
+Now exit the Edit mode by once again clicking the Edit Mode button.

 Step 8: Save a Project